skip to Main Content

 Transport in London

 How are you going to get around your new home in London?
 Cabs?
 The tube?
 Buses?
 Your own car?
-Be aware of your transport choices and learn how to use them prior to moving.
-For example, for public transport, it is advisable you get an Oyster card before your move.
+Be aware of your transport choices and learn how to use them before you make your move.
+For example, for public transport, it is advisable you get an Oyster card or use a contactless card or mobile device to pay for your journey.
 If you are driving, be sure to learn about congestion charges.
 Taking cabs everywhere?
-Be sure to get your first paycheck in advance…
+Be sure to get your first paycheck in advance.

 Storage in London